upraisertech/Frontend-Dantown-Internship/README.md

 # Frontend-Dantown-Internship
 Hey Guys,

-Welcome to the Dantown Front-End Internship Program
+Welcome to the Dantown Front-End Internship Assessment,

 You are required to create a branch from the main branch and initialize a Next.js application